Damaged-Engineer-Interactive/Esp32_Lightstrip_with_website/README.md

  This allows you to colrol a 144 (changable) lights Lightstrip with different scenes as well as a website for easy access to the ESP32

-# This is using the liberaries: "FastLED", "Arduino",
+## This is using the followign liberaries:

+"FastLED", "Arduino",